NFL star Roddy White says he was fearful during traffic stop

 White's experience comes during a time of well-publicized traffic stops of African-American motorists who've been fatally shot or treated roughly by police.
 The incidents have sparked protests and nationwide discussion about the interaction of police officers and minorities.

+"It was a scary moment for me because at that time I was like anybody else -- I felt vulnerable."

+"If something went wrong or if I tried to argue with this guy ...
+I could've got shot."

-White was pulled over in the Atlanta suburb and was cited for speeding and an expired license plate.
+White was pulled over in suburban Atlanta and was cited for speeding and an expired license plate.
 He had no problems with that, the athlete said in a series of eight tweets.

 He said he questioned the officer about why the officer felt the need to unsnap a restraint on his holster and grab his gun.